Polarizing, Petrographic, Geological

 Light slows down as it moves into the mineral, and the two new polarizing vibration planes conduct light at different rates in the mineral.
 Each light ray also bends (refracts) as it passes in and out of the mineral, with an angle proportional to its change in velocity.
 Then they accelerate back to the same speed in the air out the other side.
 However, the light waves of the rays are now out-of-sync because they moved at different velocities within the mineral.
 When the wave planes are combined into one plane by the second filter, the waves "interfere" with each other, producing new wavelengths with startling new "interference colors."
 This amazing feature of birefringence (two refractions) is caused by the two mineral light rays.
 Birefringence and interference colors vary according to the particular crystal structure unique to each mineral, and so we can interpret important crystallographic properties and identify microscopic minerals, and often infer some of their chemical compositions.

 Tools such as compensator wave plates can also provide clues to identification, while reference books provide data tables, optical descriptions, and methodology.
 There are many written for students and professionals, and you should have one or more.
 If the book is a few years or decades old, not a problem, as the technique has not changed much, and the minerals not at all!
 My own library is rather dated, actually.
 Phillips has several chapters on the use of the universal stage, while Kerr has a fine section on mineral characteristics.
-Ehlers is one of the most comprehensive resources, and my petrography/atlas books are great for illustrating what you actually see.
-References are:
+Ehlers is one of the most comprehensive resources, and petrography/atlas books are great for illustrating what you actually see.
+These favorites are:

 Optical Mineralogy by Paul Francis Kerr (1977, McGraw Hill)